-The ultimate aim in Al is to develop automated instruction methods based on the combination of a psychologically valid student model and a theoretically grounded teacher model.
+The ultimate aim in AI is to develop automated instruction methods based on the combination of a psychologically valid student model and a theoretically grounded teacher model.
 However, this goal has yet to be achieved.
 Research concerned with solving a tractable optimization problem has assumed a simplified student model; nonetheless, even with a naive or unrealistic student model, the formal nature of the work can provide intuitions and a deeper understanding of the computational issues.
-Conversely, the research most concerned with psychological fidelity of the student model has relied on heuristic teacher models; nonetheless, heuristic strategies often appear to be effective [e.g., Bjork's (16) notion of desirable difficulty].
+Conversely, the research most concerned with psychological fidelity of the student model has relied on heuristic teacher models; nonetheless, heuristic strategies often appear to be effective (e.g., Bjork's [16] notion of desirable difficulty). \oplus

-Tabibian et al. (3) identify a class of student models that admit a formal analysis yet are informed by human memory data.
-They characterize the student's memory state in terms of stochastic differential equations with jumps: When the student reviews a particular item (e.g., a vocabulary word), the memory strength of the item is bumped up and then decays over time.
+Tabibian et al. [3] have identified a class of student models that admit a formal analysis yet are informed by human memory data.
+They characterize the student's memory state in terms of stochastic differential equations with jumps: when the student reviews a particular item (e.g., vocabulary word), the memory strength of the item is bumped up and then decays over time.
 Reviewing times for an item are specified via a temporal point process.
-The stochastic optimal control problem is to determine the point-process reviewing intensity, that is, the rate of retrieval practice, to maintain memory without excessive practice.
+The stochastic optimal control problem is to determine the point-process reviewing intensity, i.e., the rate of retrieval practice, in order to maintain memory without excessive practice.
 Formally, the penalty function they optimize is quadratic in both recall failure rate and reviewing intensity.
 Their key result is a proof that the optimal reviewing intensity is proportional to the student model's predicted probability of recall failure.
-Predicted recall probability has long been used as a heuristic measure for prioritizing material in flashcard-type schedulers, but Tabibian et al. (3) provide a compelling theoretical justification for the use of this heuristic.
+Predicted recall probability has long been used as a heuristic measure for prioritizing material in flashcard-type schedulers, but Tabibian et al. provide the first compelling theoretical justification for the use of this heuristic.

-Tabibian et al.'s (3) claim that the benefit of review increases as memory decays is consonant with the spacing effect (17), the behavioral finding that temporally distributed practice leads to more robust and durable learning than massed practice.
-The spacing effect is often cast as "don't cram for an examination."
-Cramming can help students remember information on the examination; however, cramming also leads to rapid forgetting.
-The rate of forgetting is slowed by spaced practice.
-Fig. 1A presents results from an empirical study in which participants learned trivia facts in two sessions and were subsequently quizzed on the facts (18).
+Tabibian et al.'s claim that the benefit of review increases as memory decays is consonant with the spacing effect [17], the behavioral finding that temporally distributed practice leads to more robust and durable learning than massed practice.
+The spacing effect is often cast as "don't cram for an exam."
+Cramming can help students remember information on the exam; however, cramming also leads to rapid forget-The rate of forgetting is slowed by spaced practice. ting.
+Figure 1a presents results from an empirical study in which participants learned trivia facts in two sessions and were subsequently quizzed on the facts [18].
 In the first session, each item is practiced to criterion; in the second session, each item is practiced a fixed number of times.
-The lag between the first and second study sessions (the interstudy interval, ISI) is varied from minutes to 105 d, and the lag between the second study session and the quiz (the retention interval, RI) is varied from 7 to 350 d.
-The figure reveals an optimal ISI, and this optimum increases with the RI.
-This interaction between optimal ISI and RI is also found in big data corpora (19).
-The smooth curves in the figure are predictions from a psychological model (10).
-Fig. 1B shows hypothetical forgetting curves for various ISIs, consistent with the empirical results in Fig. 1A and psychological theories of the spacing effect (e.g., refs.
-10 and 17).
+The lag between the first and second study sessions (the inter-study interval or ISI) is varied from minutes to 105 days, and the lag between the second study session and the quiz (the retention interval or RI) is varied from 7 to 350 days.
+The Figure reveals an optimal ISI, and this optimum increases with the RI.
+This interaction between optimal ISI and RI is also found in big data corpora [19].
+The smooth curves in the Figure are predictions from a psychological model [10].
+Figure 1b shows hypothetical forgetting curves for various ISIs, consistent with the empirical results in Figure 1a and psychological theories of the spacing effect [e.g., 10, 17].